Fast Equivariant Imaging: Accelerating Unsupervised Learning and Model Adaptation via Inexact Splitting: Numerical Experiments

-Throughout the experiments, we compare our scheme (FEI) with (i) vanilla EI; (ii) PnP-FEI with a pre-trained denoiser, which in practice we consider DnCNN, and BM3D.
-For these denoising algorithms, we choose the standard deviation of the noise as $\sigma = 1.0 / \lambda$ ($\lambda$ is the Augemented Lagrangian parameter as presented in Algorithm~\ref{alg:PnP-LEI}) which are implemented via \texttt{DeepInv} toolbox\footnote{\url{https://deepinv.github.io/deepinv/}}.
-For a fair comparison with FEI, all the reported results for EI are obtained by directly running the released code of~\cite{chen2021equivariant}.
-We use the same U-Net to bulid $G_{\theta}$ as suggested in~\cite{chen2021equivariant} for EI, FEI and PnP-FEI.
-Specifically, $G_{\theta}$ is a four-depth residual U-Net~\citep{ronneberger2015u} with a symmetric encoder-decoder and long skip connections.
+\textbf{(b) Neural Network.} We use the same U-Net to bulid $G_{\theta}$ as suggested in~\cite{chen2021equivariant} for EI, FEI and PnP-FEI.
+Specifically, $G_{\theta}$ is a four-depth residual U-Net~\cite{ronneberger2015u} with a symmetric encoder-decoder and long skip connections.
 Each encoder comprises two $3 \times 3$ Convolution-BatchNorm-ReLU blocks with identity shortcuts, followed by $2 \times 2$ max pooling to double channels $[64, 128, 256, 512]$.
 The decoder mirrors the encoder in a refinement manner, and a final $1 \times 1$ convolution restores the output.
-For the measurement consistency loss, we choose $\ell_2$ in this experiment for simplicity.
+For the measurement consistency loss, for simplicity, we choose $\ell_2$ in this experiment.

-For the sparse-view CT task, when updating $\theta$, we use the Adam optimizer with an initial learning rate of 0.001 in all methods.
-The weight decay is $1 \times 10^{-8}$.
-We trained the networks for 10,000 epochs, keeping the learning rate constant for the first 5000 epochs, and then shrinking it by a factor of $0.5 \times (1+ \cos(\frac{\#\text{epoch}}{10000}\cdot \pi))$.
-We verify our model with equivariance strength $\alpha=100$ as suggested in~\cite{chen2021equivariant}.
-Other parameters of the FEI scheme are set as follows: Lagrangian multiplier $\lambda=1$; NAG momentum factor $\beta=0.1$; NAG step size $\eta=0.01$; NAG iterations $J=10$.
-The complete NAG algorithm is presented in Algorithm~\ref{alg:nag}.
-The gradient descent step size in PnP-FEI is $\gamma = 0.01$.
-We also use a moving average to smooth the reconstructed images for better reconstruction and smooth PSNR curves, the same as~\cite{sun2021plug}.
+\textbf{(c) Baselines.} For the training phase, we benchmark our proposed FEI scheme against: (i) standard EI; and (ii) PnP-FEI instantiated with a pre-trained DnCNN denoiser (see Table~\ref{tab:vs-strategy}).
+We set the noise standard deviation to $\sigma = 0.01$ and utilize the implementations provided by the \texttt{DeepInv} library\footnote{\url{https://deepinv.github.io/deepinv/}}.
+To ensure reproducibility and fairness, all EI results were generated using the official source code released by~\cite{chen2021equivariant}.
+Regarding Test-Time Adaptation (TTA), we evaluate the proposed approach against three distinct strategies: (i) Standard Test-Time Training (TTT)~\cite{darestani2022test}, which relies solely on measurement consistency loss; (ii) A modified AdaptNet~\cite{zhao2024test}, where we integrate the original lightweight adaptive layer into our U-Net backbone, optimizing it via equivariant loss to maintain architectural consistency; and (iii) our proposed FEI adaptation strategy.

+\textbf{(d) Initialization.} For consistency, all learnable weights are initialized following the protocol of~\cite{chen2021equivariant}.
+In the proposed FEI framework for sparse-view CT, we configure the hyperparameters as follows: quadratic penalty parameter $\lambda=1$, NAG momentum $\beta=0.1$, step size $\eta=0.01$, and inner iterations $J=10$.
+Conversely, for the image inpainting task, we set $\lambda=0.1$, $\beta=0.9$, $\eta=0.09$, and maintain $J=10$.